 Julia C. Hatcher has been practicing law in Galveston, Texas since August 1998.
-For almost twenty three years, she has fought on behalf of parents and children who have been caught in the trenches of CPS.
-Focusing her practice on the reunification of families involved with CPS, she has been a member of the Legal Representation Committee (LRC) of the Texas Supreme Court Children's Commission for more than three years.
-Recently, the LRC conducted a study of legal representation in child protection cases throughout the State of Texas.
+Since then, she has fought on behalf of parents and children who have been caught in the trenches of CPS.
+Focusing her practice on the reunification of families involved with CPS, she has been a member of the Legal Representation Committee (LRC) of the Texas Supreme Court Children's Commission since October of 2016.
+In 2018,, the LRC conducted a study of legal representation in child protection cases throughout the State of Texas.
 The results were, unfortunately, less than stellar.
 It was then that Julia recognized that there was a need for a statewide organization in Texas that could offer training and tools to its membership so that legal representation of parents and children would improve.
 Not only does she have the vision to improve legal representation through this Association, but she also has the goal of improving the law through zealous advocacy.
 Probably Julia's proudest accomplishment was the successful lobbying of the Texas Legislature in 2017, with the help of several parental rights advocacy groups, to create a defense to the O ground for parental termination.
 Julia also co-authored the Toolkit for Parents' and Children's Attorneys, published by the Texas Children's Commission, which is now available for distribution.
 Julia has committed herself to effecting change, both in the Courtroom and at the Legislature.

 Danna Mayhall - Vice President

-Danna Kirk Mayhall, Attorney at Law, has been in private practice for almost 27 years, and practices in Henderson County.
+Danna Kirk Mayhall, Attorney at Law, has been in private practice for almost 30 years, and practices in Henderson County.
 Danna mainly practices in the area of Family Law, focusing on cases involving CPS.
-Shortly after representing her first client in a CPS case, and learning the steps a parent must take to achieve family reunification, Danna wrote a Parent's Guide to share with her clients.
+Shortly after representing her first client in a CPS case and learning the steps a parent must take to achieve family reunification, Danna wrote a Parent's Guide to share with her clients.
 She recently presented this Guide to the Texas Children's Commission, and it is available as a resource on this website.

 Chris Branson - Treasurer/Secretary